noseapp/noseapp/docs/app.rst

 Shared extensions
 -----------------

 You may expand test cases from application.
 Extension must be callable object.
-Extension will be available by name as property.

 ::